 K (high), Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2, A.

-The dealer distributes six cards face down to his opponent and himself, beginning with the opponent.
+The dealer distributes six cards face down to each player, beginning with the opponent.

 The goal is to be the first player to score 121 points.
 (Some games are to 61 points.)
 Players earn points during play and for making various card combinations.